 Dividends Tax is applicable to all South African resident companies as well as non-resident companies listed on the JSE.
-Dividends Tax is borne by the shareholder at a rate of 20% (previously 15%), subject to any reduction in terms of a double taxation agreement.
+Dividends Tax is borne by the shareholder at a rate of 20% (prior to 22 February 2017: 15%), subject to any reduction in terms of a double taxation agreement.
 Tax on dividends in specie remains the liability of the company declaring the dividend.